pkubowicz/idea-scala-kotlin/README.md

 - immutable Kotlin collections seen as native Java collections in Java, compiler won't warn when you try to modify them (as in pure Java)
 - wrong name of getter for boolean fields (does not conform to JavaBean spec)

+## Bad in both

+- when implementing lambdas returning Unit ('void') in Java you need to return null

 # Compilation time and result size

 ```